CardonaEA/code-image-analysis-c-elegans/smFISH-images-simulation/README.md

 | ---- | --- |
 |Type<br>`Script_to_generate_synthetic_images_approach1`<br> and then press enter|Type<br>`Script_to_generate_synthetic_images_approach2`<br>and then press enter|

-8. Select the file of binary image where random placement will be performed.
+8. Select the file of the binary image where random placement will be performed.
     * Provided image example:<br>`oocyte_to_model_16bits.tif`<br><br>location: `./simulation_inputs`

 9. Select the file of average PSF image (**only for approach 2**)